Skip to main content

 If you already love using your smartphone to control household items like refrigerators and coffee machines, you'll love using the Bluetooth-enabled Meater Plus.

-One downside of the wireless design is that the probe can't be used for making cheese or candy, since there's no wire.
-And while the app’s range is greatly extended with the Meater Plus compared to the original Meater (over 165 feet versus 30 feet), we found that the range doesn't actually reach as far as is promised.
+And while the app’s range extends greatly with the Meater Plus compared to the original Meater (over 165 feet versus 30 feet), we find that the range doesn't actually reach as far as is promised.
 So don't venture too far while you're waiting for your food to be ready.

 Read the full Meater Plus review.